agrikatheprogrammer/Cool-Flashcard-App/README.md

 ## Lab 1

 ### App Description
-This app displays a question; to get the answer, simply tap on the question. (toggle visibility)
+This app displays a question; to get the answer, simply tap on the question.
+To see question after viewing answer, click on answer. (toggle visibility)

 The correct answer will be displayed on the screen once an option is selected. (multiple choice question)